2007 Atlantic hurricane season: Tropical Storm Melissa

 On September 26, a tropical wave exited Africa and quickly developed a low-pressure area.
-Following a convective increase and better-defined outflow, it developed into Tropical Depression Fourteen about 115 mi west-southwest of the southernmost Cape Verde Islands early on September 28.
+Following a convective increase and better-defined outflow, it developed into Tropical Depression Fourteen about 115 mi west-southwest of the southernmost Cabo Verde Islands early on September 28.
 Because the depression was isolated from the subtropical ridge, the depression drifted west-northwestward.
 Westerly wind shear prevented significant development, but following an increase in convection, the depression intensified into Tropical Storm Melissa early on September 29.
-Similar to previous storms Ingrid and Karen, high wind shear in the deep tropics hindered Melissa's development, and its peak winds were only 40 mph; operationally, satellite imagery suggested the storm reached 45 mph.
+Similar to previous storms Ingrid and Karen, high wind shear in the deep tropics hindered Melissa's development.
+Melissa peaked with winds of 40 mph (65 km/h) and a minimum pressure of 1005 mbar, although satellite imagery operationally suggested the storm reached 45 mph (75 km/h).
 By September 30, the shear and cooler waters weakened Melissa to a tropical depression with a poorly defined surface center.
-The system lost its deep convection and by that afternoon, Melissa degenerated into a remnant low.
+The system lost its deep convection and by that afternoon, Melissa degenerated into a remnant low about 530 mi west-southwest of the Cabo Verde Islands.
 It continued west-northwestward, producing intermittent convection, until being absorbed by a front northeast of the Lesser Antilles on October 5.
-There were no reports of damage or casualties associated with Melissa.

 Tropical Depression Fifteen

 An area of disturbed weather extended from the northwestern Caribbean to the western Atlantic Ocean on October 4, possibly related to the remnants of Hurricane Karen.
 The system slowly organized, developing a surface low pressure on October 8 to the northeast of the Turks and Caicos Islands.
 Convection associated with the storm steadily increased as the low moved towards the northeast.
 By October 11, the low organized into Tropical Depression Fifteen about 740 mi east-southeast of Bermuda, after the convection had persisted for about 12 hours.
-An upper-level low to the west caused strong southwesterly wind shear, which inhibited development.
+An upper-level low to the west caused strong southwesterly wind shear, which inhibited development, with the depression peaking with winds of 35 mph (55 km/h) and a minimum pressure of 1011 mbar.

 On October 12, a building ridge caused the depression to slow at the same time as the convection began decreasing.
 The storm's center became exposed as the deep convection became limited to a few small cells north of the center.
-By that afternoon, the depression degenerated into a remnant low.
+By that afternoon, the depression degenerated into a remnant low about 910 mi.
 The remnant low persisted for the next several days while picking up speed and taking a gradual turn towards the northeast.
 The low transitioned into an extratropical cyclone on October 14 and intensified, moving through the Azores with gale-force winds.
 It reached winds of 50 mph before being absorbed by a larger extratropical storm on October 18.